Bill Gates says 2021 was the hardest year of his life

-If 2021 was a tough year for you, you're not alone.
-Microsoft co-founder and billionaire Bill Gates said Tuesday that the current year has been "the most unusual and difficult year" of his life.
-His divorce from ex-wife Melinda French Gates, the loneliness of the pandemic, and his transition into empty-nester dad have all affected him, Gates wrote on his GatesNotes blog.
+If 2021 was tough for you, you're not alone.
+Microsoft co-founder and billionaire Bill Gates said the current year has been "the most unusual and difficult year" of his life.
+His divorce from Melinda French Gates, the loneliness of the pandemic, and his transition into empty-nester dad have all affected him, Gates wrote on his GatesNotes blog on Tuesday.

 "Even though I think the things I've been working on are by far the most interesting part of my year, I know a lot of people are curious about a subject closer to home: my divorce," Gates wrote.
 "Melinda and I continue to run our foundation together and have found a good new working rhythm, but I can't deny that it's been a year of great personal sadness for me."